Nj147/agents-frontend/README.md

 ### Dependencies

-This service is dependant the folowing services:
+This service is dependant the following services:
-* agents-registration-frontend
 * agents-backend
 * client-backend